Barbershop AI Voice Receptionist

 Not sure how to wire this up for a client?

 You don't have to figure it out alone.
-Here are the two fastest ways to get unstuck.
+The fastest way to get unstuck is the community.

 Ask the community

-Post your question in the Sprint, a free community of AI agency owners who are building and deploying these exact systems.
+Post your question in First Client Club, our free community of AI agency owners who are building and deploying these exact systems.
 Someone has almost certainly run into the same issue and can point you in the right direction.